lbarrous/AnxisWebAPP/readme.md

-This app allows a better connection between OCD people and their terapist.
+This app allows a better connection between OCD people and their therapist.

 It allows user handling, communication, OCD test managing, graphical dashboard with all information....